-At June 30, 2020, the City reported a liability of \$391,811 for its proportionate share of the collective net OPEB liability.
-The collective net OPEB liability was measured as of June 30, 2019 and the total OPEB liability used to calculate the collective net OPEB liability was determined by an actuarial valuation as of that date.
-The City's proportion of the collective net OPEB liability and OPEB expense was determined using the employers' actual contributions for fiscal year 2019.
+At June 30, 2020, the City reported a liability of \$583,558 for its proportionate share of the collective net OPEB liability.
+The collective net OPEB liability was measured as of June 30, 2020 and the total OPEB liability used to calculate the collective net OPEB liability was determined by an actuarial valuation as of that date.
+The City's proportion of the collective net OPEB liability and OPEB expense was determined using the employers' actual contributions for fiscal year 2020.
 This method is expected to be reflective of the employers' long-term contribution effort.
-At June 30, 2019, the City's proportion was 0.023295%, a decrease from 0.024717% the prior year.
+As of June 30, 2021, the City's proportion was .024167 percent, an increase from .023295 percent in the prior year.

-For the year ended June 30, 2020, the City recognized OPEB expense of \$20,447.
-At June 30, 2020, the City reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2021, the City recognized OPEB expense of \$79,405.
+At June 30, 2021, the City reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: